shopware/shopware/adr/storefront/2022-11-16-deprecate-csrf.md

 ## Decision

-* We remove the CSRF protection in favor of SameSite cookies which are already used and prevent CSRF attacks already.
+* We remove the CSRF protection in favor of SameSite cookies which are used and prevent CSRF attacks already.

 ## Consequences